Why Travel Writer Pat Yale Never Left Turkey

 I was a travel writer in the UK, and then I was invited to ghostwrite a book about Turkey in the first phase of ecotourism.
 It was called The Good Tourist in Turkey.

-And so having done that, I was invited by the Lonely Planet author to work with him.
-We worked together for several editions and then I continued on.
+And so, having done that, I was invited by the Lonely Planet author to work with him.
+We worked together for several editions, and then I continued on.

 I was lucky enough to have the chance to visit pretty much everywhere in Turkey.
 I had extraordinary experiences while doing the book, and got to meet fantastic people and see such wonderful places.